• Skip to primary navigation

 You probably have all the kitchen items, but here’s a list just in case:

-• Large Sharp Knife – Pumpkins are tough to cut through and a dull, flimsy knife won’t work.
+• Large Sharp Knife – Pumpkins are tough to cut through, and a dull, flimsy knife won’t work.

 • Cutting Board – A large wood or plastic one with anti-slip rubber grips is best.

-• Food Dehydrator to dehydrate the pumpkin.
+• Food Dehydrator to dehydrate the pumpkin (or use your oven).

 How to Make Dehydrated Pumpkin Dog Treats